 In addition, open access online repositories are used for making available research material that is not easily accessible through other channels, e.g. dissertations, working papers, conference papers and research reports.

 There are different types of open access repositories:

 Institutional repositories: These contain articles, master’s theses, doctoral dissertations, and other types of research publications from the institution.

 Subject (disciplinary) repositories: These contain research publications in one or more subject area.
 Many of these repositories are pre-print archives, where researchers can make early versions of articles available in order to distribute findings fast.

-There are also repositories affiliated to funding bodies, scholarly communities and national or cross-institutional archives, which might establish their own repositories to ensure that research that they fund is made available online.
+There are also national or cross-institutional archives, and repositories affiliated to scholarly communities and funding bodies, which might establish their own repositories to ensure that research that they fund is made available online.